 5. Nitrates Make Mitochondria More Efficient

 If what the research says is true, nitrates may have promise for more than just what we’ve mentioned.
 The way nitrates make your mitochondria more efficient has potential that cuts across disciplines.

 They could enhance longevity and reduce the risk of conditions associated with mitochondrial dysfunction.
 They could have huge effects on mitochondrial metabolism, and downstream effects on whole-body metabolism.

 Nitrates speed up the rate that your mitochondria can regenerate ATP—the dollar that your cells use to buy work.
 Nitrates can make your cells more efficient at creating the energy that powers you.

 Think of the implications.
 Aging, obesity, and almost all chronic diseases limit your mitochondria from making energy.
 This can create a metabolic state where the cells become sluggish and speed up the negative effects of these conditions.

-Add nitrates to your diet and you’ll see the positive effects on your mitochondria, your oxygen and nutrient delivery, your performance, and the health of most一if not all一your organ systems.
+Add nitrates to your diet and you’ll see the positive effects on your mitochondria, your nutrient delivery, your performance, and the health of most一if not all一your body.

 We want to hear from you!